-Sold year round, beans are at their peak in flavour and nutrition in summer, when they’re most likely to be local.
+Sold year round, beans are at their peak in flavour and nutrition in summer through fall, when they’re most likely to be local.
 Although beans appear to keep well, meaning they don’t shrivel or rot very quickly, they lose their best flavour almost as fast as tomatoes.
-Buy beans that snap rather then fold when you bend them in half, and avoid any with browning or other obvious signs of spoilage.
+Buy beans that snap rather than fold when you bend them in half, and avoid any with browning or other obvious signs of spoilage.
 Store, loosely wrapped in plastic, in the vegetable bin, and use as soon as possible, preferably within a day.
 If possible, purchase green beans at a store or farmer’s market that sells them loose so that you can sort through them to choose the beans of best quality.
 Green beans are in season June through to November in Ontario.

-Spicy Green Bean and Mango Salad
+Spicy Green Bean and Mango Salad (Vegan)

 - 3 cups (450g) green beans

 - 1 cup (150g) cherry or grape tomatoes, halved

 - 1 tablespoon tamari

 Bring a pan of water to a boil.
 Add the green beans and cook for up to 2 minutes, until bright green and tender crisp.
 Drain, then plunge them into a bowl of iced water to halt the cooking process.
 Drain again.
 Trim the ends and slice the beans in half length wise.
 Place them in a large bowl and set aside.

 Peel the mangos and slice into long, thin strips.
 Add this to the green beans along with the tomatoes, green onion and peanuts.